rdoxenham/openshift-virt-labs/docs/workshop/content/masquerade.md

 Wait about 30 seconds and run the command again.

 Has it changed to a 10.0.2.2 IP.
-And if you were quick enough to see the 10.128 and ping it, it probably worked.
+And if you were quick enough to see the 10.128 and ping it, it probably worked (be patient, the VM will take some time to come up and respond to ping requests).
 But the 10.0.2.2 one won't. *Why is this?
 What's going on?*

-Well if you remember correctly we used the cloned fedora image which has the quemu-guest-agent installed.
+Well if you remember correctly we used the cloned fedora image which has the qemu-guest-agent installed.
 But when we use a `masquerade{}` deployment we are, of course, not interested in the IP assigned to the host.
-In fact, we are using this so we can use a private, non-routable range and "hide" behind our masquearded range (the 10.128 range).
+In fact, we are using this so we can use a private, non-routable range and "hide" behind our masqueraded range (the 10.128 range).
 But the agent is trying to be helpful and is telling OpenShift the IP it *thinks* we want.
-It's just doing its job!

 So, what do we do?

-If you recall all VMs are managed by pods (this is OpenShift afterall!) and the pod manages the networking.
+If you recall, all VMs are managed by pods, and the pod manages the networking.
 So we can ask the pod associated with the VM for the actual IP ranges being managed here.
 It's easy ... first find the name of the `launcher` pod associated with this instance:

 ~~~bash
 $ oc get pods | grep fc31-podnet